ratanshakya/TaskWise_Website/README.md

-# Docker and deploying a website with NGINX:
+# Set Up a Virtualized Environment Using Docker

 ## Step 1: Log in to Your VM
 Access your VM using SSH.
 (This example assumes you are using Google Cloud Platform (GCP)).